 The Firm has established policies and procedures to ensure that its people are equipped with the required technical skills, commitment to client service and high professional and ethical standards covering objectivity, integrity and independence.
-We have also engaged an independent Human Resource consultant to assist the Firm on focusing on fulfilling the above objectives.
+We have directly employed a Human Resource Advisor to assist the Firm to fulfil the objectives above.